 Have you received an Asbestos Notice of Violation (NOV) from San Francisco Building Department for a property that you own?
 We can help!

 This type of NOV can be a minor annoyance or require a major, expensive repair.
 If you don’t respond to this NOV, it will balloon into fines and liens from the SFBDI.
 Depending on the situation the Bay Air Air Quality Management District may become involved.
-Please don’t consider “shortcuts” – hire a solid, licensed, insured, professional abatement contractor to handle the situation.
+Please don’t consider “shortcuts” – hire a licensed, insured, professional abatement contractor to handle the situation.

 We can provide the necessary documentation for asbestos clearance.